 Learning to write (and read) scientific papers

 Learning to write (and read) scientific papers is a process that definitely requires skills, but unfortunately those skills are rarely taught, even though for the most part they are actually pretty well defined.
 Here is a tongue in cheek paper on how to write scientific papers (that unfortunately contains a lot of truth).
-On a more rigorous note, in 2014, Lacum et al published a study where they trained students to look for seven key elements when reading or writing papers.
+On an more rigorous note, this paper in PLoS Computational Biology discusses ten simple rules for getting published.
+On another more rigorous note, in 2014, Lacum et al published a study where they trained students to look for seven key elements when reading or writing papers.
 As we will see below when I describe what sections need to be in a scientific paper, these elements are integral in the sections of a paper:

 - Motive: Statement indicating why the research was done (e.g., a gap in knowledge, contradictory results).
 The motive leads to the objective.
 The motive should appear in the Abstract and Introduction.